The Preliminary Mauve Science Programme: Science themes identified for the first year of operations

 To address this gap, \ac{bssl} has developed Mauve, a small satellite, using high-heritage, off-the-shelf technology that covers a broad spectral range, simultaneously spanning the \ac{nuv} and visible wavelengths.

 Pioneering a new model for science satellites and space science \citep{archer2020sustainable}, Mauve launched on 28th November 2025 and will begin a collaborative scientific programme in early 2026, that focuses on monitoring stellar activity and variability.
-A major strength of the Mauve science programme is the availability of thousands of observational hours each year for its consortium members.
-This makes it ideal for time-domain astronomy, where hundred of hours are dedicated to long-duration observations and repeat observations for hundreds of targets.
+A major strength of the Mauve science programme is the availability of thousands of observational hours each year for its consortium members. {This makes it ideal for time-domain astronomy, where hundreds of hours can be dedicated to both, long-duration observations and repeat observations}.
 Additionally, Mauve will be ideally placed to conduct pilot studies and high-risk investigations.

 Providing constraints on stellar activity, variability, and the influence a host star has on its local environment and potential planet habitability are a few examples of the areas Mauve will contribute to over its three-year lifetime.